 This Ministry is therefore dedicated to raising people's awareness of these injustices within our institutions and creating change.
 The Ministry is helping all of us to live into our Baptismal covenant to "strive for justice and peace among all people, and respect the dignity of every human being.

 To our lesbian, gay, bisexual, and transgender brothers and sisters: Christ Episcopal Church Welcomes You.
-We offer our new initiative, LGBT Connection at Christ Church, intended to make Chrish Church a loving setting for all LGBT brothers and sister in our surrounding communities for friendship, fellowship, discussions and friends.
+We offer our LGBT+ Connection at Christ Church, intended to make Chrish Church a loving setting for all LGBT+ brothers and sister in our surrounding communities for friendship, fellowship, discussions and friends.
 Indeed come here to find and make friends.
 And, an impressive series of events are also planned.
-Regular meetings are held monthly at Christ Church on the 3rd Friday each month.
+Regular meetings and activities are held monthly at Christ Church.
+These meetings are for adults, age 18+.
+For more information please visit www.lgbtconnectionatchristchurch.com or email:

 The enduring message of the Gospel is that God's love is expansive, not exclusive.
 Jesus embraced all he encountered.
 As Christians, we need to do the same.
 In 1976, the General Convention of the Episcopal Church declared that “homosexual persons are children of God who have a full and equal claim with all other persons upon the love, acceptance, and pastoral concern and care of the Church" (1976-A069).
 Since then, faithful Episcopalians have been working toward a greater understanding and radical inclusion of all of God’s children.